-To mulch, your growing onions lay a layer of newspaper and cover with cut grass or straw.
-The newspaper will naturally compost down as the growing season progresses and will limit the number of weeds that will grow.
+To mulch simply lay a layer of newspaper down on the ground and cover with cut grass or straw.
+The newspaper will naturally compost down as the growing season progresses and will act as a barrier limiting the number of weeds that will grow.

 Ninja tip: Be careful when weeding so you do not accidentally pull out your onion plant.

 Water your onions correctly